 In my Lower Sixth year, my school bade goodbye to the last of the succession of distinguished Headmistresses who had run it with flair and formidable personalities since its foundation, and said hello to its first Headmaster.
 Mr. Samuels was highly qualified, and he stayed at the school for the next quarter of a century, steering it capably through some very difficult times, but my father took against him within the first term, after accompanying me to that year’s Prizegiving evening, at which I was officially ‘presented’ with my O-Level certificates.
 Clutching my traditional empty diploma tube (the actual certificates having, equally traditionally, arrived at home in the post some three months earlier), I went and sat next to Dad while Mr. S. droned a cringe-making speech, in which he bestowed fulsomely overblown praise on everyone he could think of, turning regularly to face each side of the hall so that all benefited from an equal share of the sight of his countenance.
-At last, we got to the point where we would normally have sung the school song, a beautiful three-part canon; but instead, we had to plod through Mr. Samuels’ favourite hymn, ‘Oh God Our Help In Ages Past’ – unison – before we were dismissed and could make a run for it.
+At last, we got to the point where we would normally have sung the school song, a beautiful three-part arrangement, for equal voices, of a canon by William Byrd; but instead, we had to plod through Mr. Samuels’ favourite hymn, ‘Oh God, Our Help In Ages Past’ – unison – before we were dismissed and could make a run for it.
 As, following the initial dash for freedom, we walked rather more sedately back down the hill, my father said, in the quiet measured tone that I knew meant he had something explosive on the brew, “Does Mr. Samuels always talk like that?”

 “At such length.
 And to so little purpose.
 With such liberal applications of flannel and soft-soap.
 And revolving on his heels as though propelled by clockwork?”